Policy Number: 187

 2. Challenge as to Fairness

 An employee may challenge the fairness and impartiality of the dean or administrative equivalent or an appointed delegate(s).
 The challenge must be in writing and must state clearly the factual basis of the challenge.
-A challenge of the dean or administrative equivalent must be made within 5 working days of the date of the request for an appeal and a challenge of the delegate(s) must be made within 5 working days after the date of the notice appointing the delegate(s).
+A challenge of the dean or administrative equivalent must be made within seven calendar days of the date of the request for an appeal and a challenge of the delegate(s) must be made within seven calendar days of the date of the notice appointing the delegate(s).
 It shall be up to the person challenged to determine whether he or she can serve with fairness and impartiality.
 If the challenged dean or administrative equivalent determines he or she cannot be fair and impartial, he or she shall appoint a delegate to hear the appeal.
 If a challenged delegate(s) determines he or she cannot be fair and impartial, the dean or administrative equivalent shall appoint another delegate(s).

 3. Exchange of Information

-At least 5 working days prior to the time set for the hearing, a departmental representative for the appeal and the appealing employee shall furnish Human Resources - Employee Relations with the names of the witnesses to be called; a summary of their expected testimony; and three copies of each document, record, or exhibit to be introduced at the meeting.
+At least seven calendar days prior to the date set for the appeal proceeding, a departmental representative for the appeal and the appealing employee shall furnish Human Resources - Employee Relations with the names of the witnesses to be called; a summary of their expected testimony; and three copies of each document, record, or exhibit to be introduced at the appeal proceeding.
 Human Resources will facilitate the exchange of information between the employee and the university.
-Human Resources will also provide this data to the dean or administrative equivalent or the appointed delegate(s) 24 hours in advance of the meeting whenever possible to allow for time to review them for relevancy.
+Human Resources will also provide this data to the dean or administrative equivalent or the appointed delegate(s) at least 24 hours in advance of the appeal proceedings whenever possible to allow time for review.

-The dean or administrative equivalent or the delegate designated as chair shall preside at the hearing and ensure the order of presentation as well as decide on questions of relevancy.
-The chair shall also have the discretion to determine the length of the hearing and the form and scope of cross-examination allowed during the hearing.
-Upon request, the chair may consult with and be advised by legal counsel during the hearing.
+The dean or administrative equivalent or the delegate designated as chair shall preside at the appeal proceeding, ensure the order of presentation, and decide on questions of relevancy.
+The chair shall also have the discretion to determine the length of the proceeding and the form and scope of cross-examination allowed during the proceeding.
+Upon request, the chair may consult with and be advised by university counsel during the appeal.

 5. Right to Representation

-The employee has the right to be represented at this hearing by an attorney or some other individual representative who does not claim the right to strike.
+The employee has the right to be represented at the appeal proceeding by an attorney or some other individual representative who does not claim the right to strike.
 If the employee is represented by counsel, the university may also be represented by counsel.
-If the employee chooses to be represented by counsel or another individual representative who does not claim the right to strike, the name, address and telephone number of the attorney/other individual must be supplied to the dean or administrative equivalent no later than 10 working days from the date the employee was informed of the date and time of the meeting.
-If the employee does not supply this information within the time period prescribed, he or she waives representation by counsel or other representative.
+If the employee chooses to be represented by counsel or another individual representative who does not claim the right to strike, the name, address and telephone number of the attorney/other individual must be provided no later than 14 calendar days prior to the hearing date.
+If the employee does not provide this information within the time period prescribed, he or she waives representation by counsel or other representative.

-All appeal meetings will be audio taped.
-This tape (or transcript, see below) will serve as the official record of the meeting.
-The employee may receive a copy of the audio tape on written request at cost.
-If the employee is represented by counsel, the appeal hearing will be recorded by a court reporter who will record the meeting and swear in witnesses.
+If the employee is represented by counsel, the appeal hearing will be recorded by a court reporter who will swear in witnesses.
 The court reporter will be provided by the university.
-The employee may receive a copy of the transcript on written request at cost.
+The employee may obtain at his or her cost a copy of the transcript on written request to Human Resources-Employee Relations.

 7. Burden of Proof

-The hearing shall consist of testimony by witnesses called by the university and the employee, with both parties having the right to cross-examine witnesses.
-Relevant exhibits may be introduced by either party and the meeting officer shall take notice of the employee's personnel record.
+The appeal proceeding shall consist of testimony by witnesses called by the university and the employee, with both parties having the right to cross-examine witnesses.
+Relevant exhibits may be introduced by either party and the proceeding officer shall take notice of the employee's personnel record.
+Relevancy of documents or other evidence is at the sole discretion of the proceeding officer.

 Any employee may be asked to appear as a witness for either party.
-It shall be the duty of an employee requested to testify to do so as to any facts which may be relevant to the appeal.
+It shall be the duty of an employee requested to testify to do so regarding any facts within his or her personal knowledge which may be relevant to the appeal.
 It is the responsibility of each party to assure attendance by its witnesses.

 10. Individuals Required to Attend Entire Meeting

-The following individuals will be present throughout the meeting:
+The following individuals will be present throughout the proceeding:

 - a representative of Human Resources, who will facilitate the meeting process;